ajmas/csv2json-server/README.md

 }
 ```

+The properties are as follows:

+  - **columnIndex**: the index of the column to take data from in the CSV
+  - **columnName**: the name of the column to take the data from in the CSV
+  - **jsonPath**: the json property name to use.
+Note, child paths
+    are not supported.

+Note, that either 'columnIndex' or 'columnName' should be used.
+If both
+are specified for a given field, then 'columnIndex' will take precedence.

-And then let server know to use this
+Next, let server know to use this

 ```sh
 export CSV2JSON_MAPPING=./mappings.json